Antofagasta: Hydrology

 There are about fifteen streams that have watersheds with accumulation of sand and gravel.
 Within the broader watershed (hoya) are the "Hoya La Chimba", "Hoya Caracoles", "Hoya La Cadena", "Hoya La Negra" and "Hoya El Way".
 These watersheds and their streams (Quebrada), such as "Quebrada sin nombre", "Quebrada Baquedano", "Quebrada El Toro", "Quebrada El Carrizo" and "Quebrada Jardines del Sur", which helped cause the flood of 1991.

 The coastal edge of Antofagasta is rocky and steep, so there are no natural beaches, the majority being artificial.
 Just north of the city, natural beaches extend to the areas of "La Portada", "Las Losetas" and "La Rinconada".

 Within the water resources of the commune, there are different dry lakes (salar), among which include the Salar de Pajonales, Salar Mar Muerto, Salar Punta Negra and the Salar de Navidad.

 Governance

 As a commune, Antofagasta is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 As of 2021, the mayor is Jonathan Velásquez.
+The communal council has the following members: